2015 Wisconsin elections: State Assembly 99th district special election

 A special election was held September 29, 2015, to fill the 99th district seat of the Wisconsin State Assembly.
 The seat was vacated by Republican Chris Kapenga, who resigned after winning the special election for the 33rd State Senate district held in July 2015.
 At the time of the election, the 99th Assembly district comprised part of western Waukesha County, including the city of Delafield and the villages of Dousman, Hartland, Merton, Nashotah, North Prairie, and Wales.
 It was considered a safe Republican seat.

 No Democrat registered to run for this seat in the special election.
 In the September 1, 2015, primary, Republican Cindi Duchow defeated Dave Westlake, Scott Owens, and perennial candidate Spencer Zimmerman, taking 40% of the vote.
 She won the special election without opposition.

 Judicial

 State Supreme Court

-A regularly-scheduled Wisconsin Supreme Court election was held on the Spring election ballot.
+A regularly scheduled Wisconsin Supreme Court election was held on the Spring election ballot.
 Incumbent Ann Walsh Bradley was seeking a third ten-year term on the court.
-She faced a serious challenge from Judge James P. Daley, then the Chief Judge of the 5th Judicial Administrative District of Wisconsin circuit courts.
+She faced a challenge from Judge James P. Daley, then the Chief Judge of the 5th Judicial Administrative District of Wisconsin circuit courts.
 Judge Bradley successfully defended her seat and was reelected with nearly 60% of the vote in April.